 Takeaway

 They can help shield the soil against drought, compaction, erosion, cracking, and extremes of heat or cold.
-Mulching can also improve soil conditions, cover wet and muddy areas, and be an ornamental feature in the garden.
+Mulching can also improve soil conditions, cover wet or muddy areas, and serve as an ornamental feature in the garden.

 Selecting the right mulch is crucial for gardeners.
 It helps meet your goals and promotes healthy plants.
 Correctly applying it is also essential.